nhicao31241020243-sketch/WINTERKNIGHT/README.md

 - LINK SLIDE PROJECT: https://www.canva.com/design/DAG8TmdUuFc/fYjuVHCeV0EJa98mzXr6FA/edit?utm_content=DAG8TmdUuFc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 ## INSPIRED GAME
-The idea of our game is inspired by the famous 2D platformer game Super Mario, in which players control a character to overcome obstacles, collect items, and defeat enemies throughout different levels.
+The concept of our game is taken from the famous 2D platformer game Super Mario, where the player controls a character to overcome obstacles, collect items, and defeat enemies throughout different levels.

-The game is titled “Winter Knight” and is set in a winter-themed environment, which is suitable for the time when this project is carried out, as Winter and Christmas are approaching.
-In the game, the player takes on the role of a UEH student who embarks on an adventure in a winter landscape, exploring various levels to search for treasures in order to pay off academic credit debts, while overcoming different challenges along the way.
+This game will be named "Winter Knight," and it will be set in a winter-themed environment, something suitable for the time this project is being carried out, since Winter and Christmas are coming up.
+The player in the game will be UEH's student on an adventure in a winter landscape: the player explores levels in search of treasures that would pay off academic credit debts while navigating various challenges.

-The ultimate goal of the game is to defeat the final boss and complete the game.
-During gameplay, Christmas-themed items are randomly placed along the path to enhance the player’s abilities and increase the overall enjoyment and engagement of the game.
+The goal of the game is to kill the last boss and complete the game.
+In the process of playing the game, some Christmas-themed items are randomly put onto the path so as to enhance the capability of the player to increase the overall enjoyment and engagement with the game.

 ## REFERENCES
 ### *Fonts*